r-uu/r-uu.github.io/src/main/md/sandbox/javafx/generator.driven.setup.of.javafx.applications.with.cdi.support.md

   A JavaFX controller is a class that initialises the UI elements defined in a JavaFX ```Scene``` and controls how the app reacts on UI events.

 JavaFX comes with support for convenient injection of UI components into controller instances that define the behaviour of JavaFX applications. ```@FXML``` annotated fields in controller classes do the trick.

-What is missing in vanilla JavaFX is support for CDI that allows to combine ```@FXML``` annotated fields with CDI ```@Inject``` annotated elements and
+What is missing in vanilla JavaFX is built in support for CDI.
+And it can be challenging to properly bootstrap a CDI container without harmfully interferring JavaFX's startup procedure.
+The following chapter describes an approach that hides CDI bootstrapping and takes care of recurring tasks for JavaFX development.

-> xxxCDI Eventsxxx.

-This article describes how to automatically add CDI support together with some features that help developing JavaFX applications as reusable UI components.
+## Extending basic JavaFX building blocks

+With JavaFX it is possible to create large UI applications from smaller JavaFX apps.
+This helps to make testing much easier and contributes to overall robustness.

-## Standard building blocks of JavaFX applications
+This approach enhances the before mentioned basic building blocks of a JavaFX application:

-With JavaFX it is possible to create apps that consist of loosely coupled, reusable UI-components.
-Therefore these basic building blocks can be enhanced by additional parts such as:

 * ```XAppService.java```